Fusion-Poly: A Polyhedral Framework Based on Spatial-Temporal Fusion for 3D Multi-Object Tracking: METHOD

 \subsection{Pre-processing}

 The pre-processing module improves the quality of 3D detections fed into the tracking pipeline.
 It comprises two sub-modules: matching and alignment.
 Specifically, the matching process establishes correspondences between 3D LiDAR detections and 2D camera detections.
 The alignment sub-module then refines the corresponding 3D detections by leveraging 2D camera detection cues.

-\textbf{Input.} The inputs are categorized into two groups: LiDAR 3D and camera 2D detections at low-frequency sync. timestamps, and single-modality camera 2D detections from high-frequency streams.
+The inputs are categorized into two groups: LiDAR 3D and camera 2D detections at low-frequency sync. timestamps, and single-modality camera 2D detections from high-frequency streams.

 \textbf{Matching.} To establish inter-sensor observation correspondences for the same object within a sync. frame, we first match across multi-sensor inputs.
 This process takes 3D detections \(D^\text{3D}_t = (x, y, z, w, l, h, \theta, s, \text{cls})\) and 2D detections \(D^\text{2D}_t = (x_1, y_1, x_2, y_2, s, \text{cls})\) from off-the-shelf detectors as input. \((x, y, z)\) denotes the 3D geometric center, \((w, l, h)\) represents the object dimensions (width, length, height), \(\theta\) is the heading angle, \(s\) stands for the detection confidence score, \(\text{cls}\) denotes the object category.
 For 2D detections, \((x_1, y_1)\) and \((x_2, y_2)\) correspond to the top-left and bottom-right corners of the bounding box, respectively.